-We believe in the social power of visual and 360 degrees communication, but also in the necessity of expanding beyond the narrow boundaries of disciplines.
-Our aim is to discover and produce new multi-disciplinary solutions and paradigms for effectively communicating causes and consequences of the environmental emergency.
-This experimental approach will hopefully lead to a long-term cultural transition by aligning human health, ecological sustainability and social justice.
+We believe in the social power of communication, in the urgency of adopting a trans-disciplinary and participatory approach aimed at defining new paradigms for effectively communicate causes and consequences of the environmental emergency, in the ability to trigger a long-term process of cultural transition based on the alignment of human health, ecological sustainability and social justice.

 Through the eyes of children

 Education · Public Space · Visual art

 Education · Public Space · Science · Visual art

 How photography can address climate crisis as a social justice issue

 Education · Science · Visual art

 How to make the invisible, visible?
 AIR by Marina Vitaglione

 Education · Public Space · Science · Visual Art